Package 'prismatic'

 Value

-TRUE if the object inherits from the color class.
+TRUE if the object inherits from the colors class, else FALSE.

 Description